DORA, SPACE, DevEx, DX Core 4: Each Answers a Different Question

 - Who might be harmed?

-Frameworks are lenses.
+These models are lenses.
 Useful when you know what you’re looking for and aware of what you’re ignoring.
 Dangerous when treated as objective truths about human work.

 Notas de Rodape